 Don’t miss the food market!

-From the 1920s to the 1950s, Tingis, its Roman name, had been a fashionable playground for the likes of Paul Bowles, Malcolm Forbes, Barbara Hutton (the Woolworth heiress), Joseph Kessel and Andre Gide.
-In earlier times Delacroix, and later Matisse, were in awe of its incomparable light.
+From the 1920s to the 1950s, Tingis–Tangier’s Roman name– had been a fashionable playground for the likes of Paul Bowles, Malcolm Forbes, Joseph Kessel and André Gide.
+In earlier times, Delacroix, and later Matisse, were in awe of its incomparable light.

-But independence from France (in 1956) was followed by the repressive fist of the late King, which brought regression and decay.
-Tangier’s appeal changed, but not its food.
+But independence from France (in 1956) was followed by the repressive fist of the late King who brought regression and decay.
+Overtime, Tangier’s appeal changed, but not its food.

 In 1999, Tangier began revamping its dilapidated image, and major changes were expected.
 A modern harbor and train station, sewage lines in the medina, road development and beautification of the city.
 King Mohammed VI said that he would do in four years what his late father—King Hassan II—did in forty.
 His vision is to bring Northern Morocco “closer” to Southern Europe.